Sport in Qatar: Acquisition and training

 Falcons are primarily acquired through trapping, with few taken from nests.
 The area surrounding Al Khor Bay is a popular falcon trapping area.
-Common methods include using pigeons with nooses to ensnare the falcon's talons or deploying spring-loaded fishing nets around a baited pigeon.
-The hallmarks of a good falcon include strong posture, glossy feathers, splayed talons, and a broad back, with paler shades being most valued.
+Common methods include using pigeons with nooses or spring-loaded fishing nets around a baited pigeon.
+Trappers often seek out favorable physical attributes such as pale-colored feathers and a robust size.
+After being trapped, the falcon's eyes are hooded to prevent visual overstimulation.

-Training falcons involves meticulous care, balancing their physical condition through feeding.
-Initially restrained to prevent feather damage, a new falcon's eyes are sealed or hooded.
-Gradually acclimated to human activity, it is trained to return to the falconer's fist and to hunt using a lure (milwah) made from its usual prey.

 Fishing and pearl diving

 Although historically less economically important than pearl hunting, fishing was considered among the cornerstones of Qatar's economy in the past.
 The two primary methods of fishing were known as hadaq and laffah.
 Hadaq consisted of fishing during a stationary position, and laffah was performed while moving.
 In 2012, the first edition of the Senyar Festival was organized by Katara Cultural Village with the aim of preserving Qatar's maritime heritage.
 During the Senyar Festival, the two fishing competitions held are the Hadaq championship, which is followed by the Laffah championship, and finally the Qaffal, which is the grand ceremony.
 The team sizes consist of 10 to 13 people.
 Contestants are only allowed to use traditional fishing methods, with the winning team being selected based on the total weight of their catch.
 The 2018 edition of the festival saw the eligibility restrictions loosened to allow four GCC nationals or expatriates living in Qatar on each team.
 Katara also hosted the inaugural edition of the Bilmesan Championship in May 2024, held near Halul Island.
 It featured the 16 top teams of the 2024 Senyar Festival.

 There is also a pearl diving competition held during the Senyar Festival.
 The 2018 edition featured 15 dhows and 168 pearl divers.